Isle of Man Football League: Competition

 There are 26 clubs in the Isle of Man Football League which are grouped into two divisions: Premier League and Division Two.
-Each division has 13 clubs and in any given season a club plays each of the others in the same division twice (a double round-robin system), once at their home and once at that of their opponents.
+In 2024–25 these were known for sponsorship reasons as the Canada Life Premier League and the Ardern & Druggan Ltd Division Two.
+Each division usually has 13 clubs and in any given season a club plays each of the others in the same division twice (a double round-robin system), once at their home and once at that of their opponents.
 This makes for a total of 24 games played each season.
 Clubs gain three points for a win, one for a draw and none for a defeat.
 Clubs are ranked by total points, then goal difference, and then goals scored.

 Promotion and relegation

-A system of promotion and relegation exists between the Premier League and Division Two.
-At the end of each season the two lowest placed clubs in the Premier League are relegated to Division two, and the top two placed clubs from Division Two are promoted to the Premier League.
+At the end of each season the two lowest placed clubs in the Premier League are relegated to Division Two, and the top two placed clubs in Division Two are promoted to the Premier League.
 Each club has a second team in either Combination Division One or Combination Division Two.
-Promotion and relegation within the combination league is decided by the movement of each club’s first team.
+Promotion and relegation within the combination league is decided by the movement of each club's first team.

 Member clubs

-The league lined up with the following clubs for the 2022–23 season.
+The league lined up with the following clubs for the 2024–25 season.